-Jas 1:1 James, a servant of God and of the Lord Jesus Christ, To the twelve tribes scattered among the nations: Greetings.
+1:1 From James, a slave of God and the Lord Jesus Christ, to the twelve tribes dispersed abroad.
+Greetings!

 James does not claim apostolic authority (but see Gal 1:19), but calls himself ‘a servant of God and of the Lord Jesus Christ.’
 He regards his position to be one of humble service, and yet there is also dignity and authority in serving so exalted a Master (cf OT refs to ‘servant of God’ and ‘servant of the Lord’, Deut 34:5; Dan 9:11; Isa 41:8; Jer 33:21; Eze 37:25).